-In Prof. Jonathan Butcher’s lab, multiple different imaging modalities are applied to the study of embryonic morphogenesis, the dynamics of cardiac function, as well as small animal models of congenital and acquired cardiac disease.
+Jonathan Butcher’s lab applies different imaging modalities to study embryonic morphogenesis, the dynamics of cardiac function and small animal models of congenital and acquired cardiac disease.
 His lab uses multiphoton microscopy, high frequency ultrasound and micro-CT to investigate cardiac structure-function dynamics in living embryonic and adult model animals.

-In Prof. Chris Schaffer’s lab, light is used not only to visualize biological systems, but also for targeted ablation and manipulation.
+Chris Schaffer’s lab employs light not only to visualize biological systems, but also for targeted ablation and manipulation.
 For example, using extremely short laser pulses, Schaffer’s lab causes localized injuries to individual blood vessels in the brains of rodents, triggering a small stroke.
-These targeted microstrokes allow the lab to study the role of microvascular lesions in neurodegenerative diseases, such as Alzheimer ’s disease.
+These targeted microstrokes allow the lab to study the role of microvascular lesions in neurodegenerative diseases such as Alzheimer ’s disease.

 Research Area Faculty